spryker/spryker-docs/docs/pbc/all/cart-and-checkout/install-and-upgrade/quick-add-to-cart-discontinued-products-feature-integration.md

 ---
-title: Quick Add to Cart + Discontinued Products feature integration
+title: Install the Quick Add to Cart + Discontinued Products feature
 description: Quick Add to Cart + Discontinued Products allow showing products in cart as discontinued.
 This guide describes how to integrate the feature into the project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template